mridul037/mridul037/README.md

 **Quote of the hour:**

-The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.
+The only sin is to make a choice without knowing you are making one.

-~ Seymour Cray
+~ Jonathan Shewchuk
 <pre>

 </pre>